Valentina (drag queen): "Oh. My. Gaga." Season 9 Episode 1

 In the First Episode of the season, "Oh.
 My.
-Gaga.", Valentina introduced herself to the Rupaul's Drag Race fandom wearing a red dress, red and gold jewelry and a wig with two large red roses in it.
+Gaga.", Valentina introduced herself to the RuPaul's Drag Race fandom wearing a red dress, red and gold jewelry and a wig with two large red roses in it.
 During the "Miss Charisma, Uniqueness, Nerve, and Talent Pageant" in the Hometown runway portion in the first episode of the season, Valentina paid tribute to her Mexican heritage by wearing a Mariachi inspired leotard with chaps and a sombrero with gold embellishments on the entire outfit.
 The Mariachi is significant in Mexican culture as a symbol of Mexican Nationalism and tradition.
-Mariachi is composed of a 12-person band that play a variety of string and some brass music and an accordion.
+Mariachi is composed of a 12-person band that plays a variety of string and some brass music and an accordion.
 A Mariachi band is usually composed of men, so Valentina's choice to portray herself as a female Mariachi is not as widely portrayed in Mexican Nationalist Culture.
 As well as being a band, Mariachi is a mythic symbol of culture in Mexico and the Southwest United States.